Comparison

 Free delivery infrastructure.
 No campaign UI, no AI, no scheduling.
 You build everything yourself on top of the API.

-Is there a free alternative to Braze?
+Is there a free or affordable alternative to Braze for push notifications?

-What does Braze actually cost?
+What does Braze actually cost in 2026?

 Can PushPilot replace Braze?